 Celebrate the season of Kwanzaa with this special hand made Kwanzaa Hat.
 Each boy will want his own.

-This Coffee Can Drum is a kid friendly project that they will enjoy playing with after the project is complete. … Read More
+This Coffee Can Drum is a kid friendly project that they will enjoy playing with after the project is complete.
+You can decorate it any way you would like or … Read More

-These cool looking Tissue Paper Safari Animals will look great hanging in your windows at home or in the classroom. … Read More
+These cool looking Tissue Paper Safari Animals will look great hanging in your windows at home or in the classroom.
+This would also be a cool project for a VBS … Read More

 Make this colorful Kwanzaa Placemat for your holiday celebration.
 Kwanzaa is a celebration of family, culture and community.

 This game is also known as the “count and capture” game.
-Mancala games encourage kids to conduct thought experiments, counting tokens … Read More
+Mancala games encourage kids to conduct thought experiments, counting tokens and comparing tactics in their heads before they move a … Read More

 This is a simple project that can be used to teach the littlest crafters the seven principles of Kwanzaa.